 Do I have to pay a deposit?

-- Your estimated patient responsibility prior to or at the time of service.
-A Financial Counseling representative will contact you if a deposit is required.
+- A financial Counseling Representative will contact you if a deposit is required.

 - National Jewish is a Hospital therefore, deductibles, co-insurance and co pays may all be all applicable to your services.